ianisms/SmartThings.NETCoreWebHookSDK/docs/gettingstarted.md

 ## Running Locally

-### SmartApp Registration

-The details on how to test your app with SmartThings can be found in [SmartApp Registration](https://developer-preview.smartthings.com/docs/connected-services/app-registration).

->**NOTE** At the time of this writing, you will need to opt your SmartApp in for SmartHings x.509 cert request verification.
-See [Opt in your SmartApp](https://developer-preview.smartthings.com/docs/connected-services/hosting/webhook-smartapp#opt-in-your-smartapp) for more details.

 ### ngrok

 To test your app with SmartThings while running the app in your environment, I recommend using [ngrok](https://ngrok.com/product) to tunnel http / https requests to your app.